davydka/opengl/README.md

 # Exploring OpenGL 2 and OpenGL ES
 For running building UI on WebGL (OpenGL ES) as well as 'embedded' Linux using SDL + OpenGL 2.
-OepnGL 3 is a departure from previous versions, including WebGL, so we'll focus on the older GL.
+OpenGL 3 is a departure from previous versions, including WebGL, so we'll focus on the older GL.

-##Instructions
+##Setup Instructions
 ###OSX
 * Download SDL development libraries: [https://www.libsdl.org/download-2.0.php#source](https://www.libsdl.org/download-2.0.php#source)
 * Copy SDL2.framework to /Library/Frameworks